sophos7/multidsym_upload/README.md

 A log file is created at `/tmp/upload_dSYM_log.txt`

 # Disclaimer
-This scirp is offered for use as-is without warranty.
+This script is offered for use as-is without warranty.
 You are free to use and modify as needed.
-It has been created for use for New Relic crash reporting to simplify the dSYM upload process but is not a supported product of New Relic.
+It has been created for use with New Relic crash reporting to simplify the dSYM upload process but is not a supported product of New Relic.